kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 ### Namespaces ###

 Namespaces are used to keep resources separated.
 A company which uses 1 cluster but has multiple projects can use namespaces to split the cluster into virtual clusters, one for each project.
 Most commonly they would be used to separate environments such as production, testing, staging.
-DNS entry for services includes the namespace so you can still have projects communicate with each other if needed through service.namespace address. e.g if the example-service from previous section was in a namespace "ns-test" it could be found from other namespaces via "http://example-service.ns-test".
+DNS entry for services includes the namespace so you can still have projects communicate with each other if needed through service.namespace address. e.g if the example-service from a previous section was in a namespace "ns-test" it could be found from other namespaces via "http://example-service.ns-test".

-Accessing namespaces with kubectl is by using `-n` flag.
+Accessing namespaces with kubectl is by using the `-n` flag.
 For example you can see what the namespace kube-system has with

 ```console
 $ kubectl get pods -n kube-system